 Tim Goodwin from Williams & Goodwin says it is never too close to Christmas.
 “Having sold property at 4:30pm on Christmas Eve before now, I have no hesitation in recommending that potential sellers should place their property on the market sooner rather than later,” he says.

-Are you thinking of buying or selling during the Christmas period?
-Get in touch with your local Guild Member today by clicking here.
+Are you thinking of buying or selling during the Christmas period to get ahead of the Stamp Duty deadline?
+Get in touch with your local Guild Member today.